Spatially Resolved Stellar Spectroscopy of the Ultra-diffuse Galaxy Dragonfly 44. III. Evidence for an Unexpected Star-Formation History: Methods and Results

 \subsection{Global Properties}

-In Figure \ref{fig:gp_age} we show the relation between age and [Fe/H] for a sample of canonical Coma dwarf galaxies \citep[grey circles;][]{smith2009, gu2018a, ferre-mateu2018} and a sample of Coma UDGs \citep[orange triangles;][]{ferre-mateu2018, rl2018, gu2018a, chilingarian2019}.
+In Figure \ref{fig:gp_age} we show the relation between age and [Fe/H] for a sample of canonical Coma dwarf galaxies \citep[grey circles;][]{smith2009, gu2018a, ferre-mateu2018} and a sample of Coma UDGs \citep[orange triangles;][]{ferre-mateu2018, rl2018, gu2018a, chilingarian2019}\footnote{We defer to the galaxy classifications of the original papers.
+It should be noted, however, that consistent application of the canonical definition of UDGs \citep[semi-major axis effective radius $\gtrsim 1.5$ kpc, mean surface brightness $\langle \mu_g \rangle_{\rm e} > 25$ mag arcsec$^{-2}$;][]{vd2015} is not used in all these works.
+There is also some overlap in the objects included in these papers.
+Neither of these things has any bearing on the analysis presented in this work. }.
 The result of modeling the integrated light spectrum of DF44 in this work is also shown (open star).
-We highlight the measurements made for DF44 by \citet{gu2018a} (filled star) in this figure (also reported in Table~\ref{table:alf_results}).
+We highlight the measurements made for DF44 by \citet{gu2018a} (filled star) in this figure.
 The \citet{gu2018a} measurements were made from completely independent data but were also measured using \texttt{alf}.

 We also show the marginal age and [Fe/H] distributions for both the dwarf and UDG samples on the x and y axes, respectively.
 While there is no significant difference in the age distributions between the dwarf and UDG samples, as a population the UDGs are more metal-poor than the dwarfs, with some overlap in the two samples.
 DF44 is among the most metal-poor UDGs, more metal-poor than any of the canonical dwarf galaxies, and comparatively old.